 Individual investors are rarely involved in private equity or venture capital unless they have very high net worths.
 But this doesn’t mean these deals have no effect on investors at all.

 First, an investment from a private equity firm or venture capital firm can be extremely beneficial for a company.
 Not only will that company have more financial resources at its disposal to help it grow, but in the case of private equity, it also means hands-on help in managing the firm’s growth.
 Such an investment could even propel a company toward an initial public offering (IPO).
-This was the case of Bumble and Uber.
+This was the case with Bumble and Uber.
 Both companies eventually went public after private equity or venture capital investments.

 That being said, the opposite can happen as well.
 For example, Keurig Green Mountain, Inc. was a publicly traded company up until 2015.
 The company was acquired by an investor group, causing the firm to go private.
 Existing shareholders then each received $92 per share, and the company ceased trading on the Nasdaq.